 Flea got her first Micro Scooter (a Mini Micro) when she was almost three.
 It gave her so much confidence, and fun, and the innovative “lean to steer” design made it feel really safe.
 My little girl rode that scooter until she was seven, and we passed it on to another family in perfect working order.

-Four years later, Flea needed something bigger, so we moved on to a Micro Scooter.
-This served us well for four years and was in tip-top condition when we passed it along to another family.
+Four years later, Flea needed something bigger, and we were happy to know that she could move on to another Micro Scooter.
+This scooter also served us well for four years.
+It was faster and more robust, but still easy for Flea to balance.
+It was ridden almost every week, but was still in tip-top condition when we passed it along to another family.